brentp/echtvar/README.md

 > ```

 annotate a VCF with an echtvar file and only output variants where `gnomad_af` from the echtvar file is < 0.01.
+Note that multiple echtvar files can be specified.

 ```
 echtvar anno \
+   -e gnomad.v3.1.2.echtvar.v2.zip \
-   -e gnomad.v3.1.2.echtvar.zip \
+   -e dbsnp.echtvar.zip \
    -i 'gnomad_popmax_af < 0.01' \
    $cohort.input.bcf \
    $cohort.echtvar-annotated.filtered.bcf